 If you're considering replacing your door, one of the most important details to know is how big it is.
-In this post, we'll discuss standard door size, common variations of that standard, and things that may impact your entry door size in order to help you make an informed decision on your replacement.
+In this post, we'll discuss standard door size, common variations of that standard and things that may impact your entry door size in order to help you make an informed decision on your replacement.

 What is a standard exterior door size?

-When it comes to doors, there really is no such thing as an "average" size because there is so much variety in the way that homes and entryways are constructed.
+It's one of the most common questions about front doors.
+But when it comes to doors, there really is no such thing as an "average" size because there is so much variety in the way that homes and entryways are constructed.
 One of the most common front door sizes in American houses is 36 inches wide by 80 inches tall, and almost 2 inches thick.1 However, not all doors will have these measurements.
 Doors can be as narrow as 30 inches and as tall as 96 inches, and thickness can depend on the door material.

 Entry doors are available in single- and double-door configurations with additional options like matching sidelights and transoms.
 These options can impact the overall size of your entry door.

 Pella entry doors are available in a wide range of standard and custom sizes designed to fit your needs.

 Your entry door may not be considered a standard front door size, especially if the home is older or has custom finishes.
 The only way to know for sure is to measure the door.
 Measuring your door will give you an idea of the rough opening, so that you can begin your shopping process.
 It also helps you determine how much room you have within your entry if you are considering changing the size, style, or configuration of your door.

 Before placing an order, consult with a professional to make sure your measurement is correct and your entry can accommodate your chosen products including the material, hardware, door locking system, sidelights, transoms and extras.

 Standard Door Frame Size